rangsimanketkaew/deepcv/docs/README.md

-# Building a document website for DeepCV
+# Build a document website for DeepCV

 ### Install mkdocs